-Late Policy & Missed Work: Assignments, Quizzes and Section Reviews have a one-week grace period with no penalty (no additional extensions will be granted).
-Discussions and Exams are not accepted late without proper documentation and approval from the instructor.
+Late Policy & Missed Work: Assignments, Quizzes and Section Reviews have a one-week grace period with no penalty.
+Discussions and Exams are not accepted late without approval from the instructor, so please do your best to get them in on time.